wearenolte/lean-theme/README.md

 composer serve
 ```

-This command will run the Webpack development configuration which will start a watcher that compiles the Sass and JS files as soon as you save them.
+This command will run the Webpack development configuration which will start a watcher that compiles the SASS and JS files as soon as you save them.

-It will also enable the Source Maps.
+It will also enable source maps for easy debugging.

 ## Best Practices
-The Lean Theme encourages the Dev to use best practices by using Linters for PHP, JS and CSS.
-This helps on maintaining a consistent style in the code so it becomes clean and easy to read at a glance.
-It will also help you to detect errors on your code and give you tips on how to solve them.
+The Lean Theme encourages you to use best practices by using linters for PHP, JS and CSS.
+This helps  maintain a consistent scode style, leaving it becomes clean and at less risk of bugs or security risks.
+It will help you to detect errors on your code and give you tips on how to solve them.

 ### Linter command
-The PHP linter uses the [WordPress Coding Standard](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/) specified on the WordPress handbook.
-The following command should be runned manually and added in your continuous integration pipeline configuration.
+The PHP linter uses the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/) specified on the WordPress handbook.
+The following command should be run manually before committing change, and also added to your continuous integration build configuration.
 ```bash
 composer lint
 ```

-The JS linter uses the [Standard Style](https://github.com/standard/standard) and the CSS linter uses [Stylelint](https://stylelint.io/).
+The JS linter uses the [Standard Style](https://github.com/standard/standard) and the SASS linter uses [Stylelint](https://stylelint.io/).
 The frontend linterns are runned when building or running the watcher with Webpack.

 ## Frontend Components
-The Lean Theme follows the [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/#atoms) methodology for developing the frontend in a modular way.
+The Lean Theme follows the [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/#atoms) methodology for developing a modular frontend.

-Inside the `patterns` directories there are 4 directories called Atoms, Molecules, Organisms and Templates where you can add all the Atomic Elements.
+Below the `patterns` directories there are 4 directories called Atoms, Molecules, Organisms and Templates to which you can add all the Atomic Elements.

-Every UI element might be part of a template, organisms, molecule or atom.

 ### Atoms
 Atoms are the basic building blocks of matter.

 Applied to web interfaces, atoms are our HTML tags, such as a form label, an input or a button.

-Your styles of each atom should be added inside of `_style.scss` of the `atoms` directory.
+Your stylesheet of each atom must be added inside of `_style.scss` of the `atoms` directory.

 ### Molecules
 Molecules are groups of atoms bonded together and are the smallest fundamental units of a compound.

-A molecule might be, a form label, input or button aren’t too useful by themselves, but combine them together as a form and now they can actually do something together.
-So it's basically a combination of different atoms to create molecules.
+A molecule might be, a form label, input or button.
+They are generally not too useful by themselves, but combine them together as a form and now we have something!

-Your styles of each molecule should be added inside of `_style.scss` of the `molecules` directory.
+Your stylesheet of each molecule must be added inside of `_style.scss` of the `molecules` directory.

 ### Organisms
 Organisms are groups of molecules joined together to form a relatively complex, distinct section of an interface.

-Section where organisms are placed usually an organisms is made from different molecules.
+For example, a hero is an organism.

-Your styles of each organism should be added inside of `_style.scss` of the `organisms` directory.
+Your stylesheet of each organism must be added inside of `_style.scss` of the `organism` directory.

 ### Templates
-Templates consist mostly of groups of organisms stitched together to form pages.
+Templates consist mostly of groups of organisms stitched together.
+A template with content in it is a `page`.

-This directory is used to store all the templates created from different organisms.
-Your styles of each template should be added inside of `_style.scss` of the `templates` directory.
+Your stylesheet of each template must be added inside of `_style.scss` of the `template` directory.

-### Atomic Design commands
+### Atomic Element Generators
-The following commands will create an atomic element folder inside of its corresponding directory, as well as their respective PHP and Sass files.
-It will also add the corresponding calls to the scss file in the general _style.scss file.
+The following commands will create an element folder inside of its corresponding directory, as well as their respective PHP and SASS files.
+They will also add the corresponding stylesheets to the SCSS file in the general _style.scss file.

 ```bash
 composer atom -- <name-of-element>